jiacheng-x/N2O-analysis/README.md

 > Hot or Not?
 An Evaluation of Methods for Identifying Hot Moments of Nitrous Oxide Emissions From Soils. *Journal of Geophysical Research: Biogeosciences* 130.1 (2025): e2024JG008138.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Authors

-- Jiacheng X.
-- Contributors listed in the published paper

 ## Contact